FiwareULPGC/docs.TourGuide/doc/development-context-aware-applications/how-to-perform-geo-located-queries.md

 One very powerful feature in Context Broker GE is the ability to perform geo-located queries.
 You can query entities located inside (or outside) a region defined by a circle or a polygon.

+Remember to add the `fiware-service: tourguide` header to every request to use the NiceEating data.

  For example, to query for all the restaurants within 13 km of the Vitoria-Gasteiz city center (identified by GPS coordinates 42.846718, -2.671635) a Context Consumer application will use the following query: